 With much of the island maintaining its Victorian-era architecture, a day spend simply walking through the streets (of Frederikstead in particular) is attraction enough.
 Of course, the island of St. Croix has much more to offer than streets of historic buildings.
 Museums, ruins, monuments, nature parks, beaches, casinos, and of course the famous Cruzan Rum Distillery are all attractions available to keep you busy during your stay in this tropical paradise.

-Green Cay National Wildlife Refuge is one of the more frequently visited natural attractions.
-Administered by the US Fish & Wildlife Service, this refuge was established to protect one of the rarest reptiles in the world, the St. Croix Ground Lizard, as well as a variety of bird and other wildlife species that depend on the island ecosystem to survive.
+Green Cay National Wildlife Refuge is one of the natural attractions you might enjoy. <p>Administered by the US Fish & Wildlife Service, this refuge was established to protect one of the rarest reptiles in the world, the St. Croix Ground Lizard, as well as a variety of bird and other wildlife species that depend on the island ecosystem to survive.</p>

-Sandy Point National Wildlife Refuge is a second place worth considering.
-Sand Point National Wildlife Refuge was established as a protected area in 1984, as it is an important area for the endangered leatherback sea turtle.
+Sandy Point National Wildlife Refuge is a second place that allows you to enjoy the natural surroundings. <p>Sand Point National Wildlife Refuge was established as a protected area in 1984, as it is an important area for the endangered leatherback sea turtle.
 History buffs may also enjoy the island, because the Aklis Site, which dates back to 400 A.D. is on the National Register of Historic Places.</p>

-People do not usually go to St. Croix to gamble, although there is one such venue, Divi Carina Bay Casino.
-One of the most well-liked casinos in the Caribbean, Divi Carina Bay is set on a hillside overlooking the Divi Carina resort on St. Croix, USVI.
+Travelers do not generally come to St. Croix to find gambling, although there is one such venue, Divi Carina Bay Casino. <p>One of the most well-liked casinos in the Caribbean, Divi Carina Bay is set on a hillside overlooking the Divi Carina resort on St. Croix, USVI.
 With the addition of the Players Club, this casino now rewards VIP members with coupons, extra prizes, and exclusive offers that makes a night of gaming even more thrilling.
-Take a break and enjoy a snack at the Carina Cafe, then get back to the first-class game floor.
+Take a break and enjoy a snack at the Carina Cafe, then get back to the first-class game floor.</p>

 Help us improve!
 We welcome your corrections and suggestions.